2.0.1 Model Preparation

 2. Ensure that the Building Type is correctly set in the Energy Settings.
 This will define the occupancy hours.
 Alternatively, this may be adjusted in FenestraPro’s Building Manager.

-3. Create an Energy Model in Revit and check for relevant warnings in the Manage Tab – Warnings.
+3. Optional but recommended: Create an Energy Model in Revit and check for relevant warnings in the Manage Tab – Warnings.
+Launching FenestraPro will automatically generate an Energy Model in Revit and display a message if this was not successful.
 Note: if the project has open plan areas it may take longer for the Energy Model to generate.
 It is recommended to place internal walls in Detailed projects so that the model conditions are as realistic as possible.

-2. Check the Perimeter Depth in the Energy Settings is correct (typically it is set to 20 feet or 6 meters).
-Note: When using the Building Elements Mode in Energy Settings, you will not be able to set the Perimeter Depth.
-In this case, change the mode to ‘Use Conceptual Masses and Building Elements’ in order to edit the value.
+2. Check the Perimeter Depth in the Energy Settings is correct (typically it is set to 15-20 feet or 6 meters).
+Note: If the Building Elements Mode is set in Energy Settings, you will not be able to set the Perimeter Depth.
+The correct mode to use with FenestraPro is ‘Use Conceptual Masses and Building Elements’ in order to edit the value.
 The minimum value accepted is 1.5 meters (4.9 feet) and the maximum is 8 meters (26.24 feet).
 If values are input outside these ranges (larger or lower), the application will use a default value of 6 meters (19.68 feet).

 1. Assign Mass Floors in Revit by selecting the Mass and using the Mass Floor Tool on the Revit Menu.